 - Soft closing is standard and will gently pull the drawer shut using springs and a damper

-- Self closing is accomplished through use of springs that will keep the drawer shut (important for any moving furniture)
+- Self-closing is accomplished through the use of springs that will keep the drawer shut (essential for any moving furniture)

 - Hidden design that uses a custom drawer design to conceal the slide